Happy Valley set

-The area around Naivasha was one of the first to be settled in Kenya by white people and was one of the main hunting grounds of the 'set'.
-The colonial town of Nyeri, Kenya, to the east of the Aberdare Range, was the centre of Happy Valley settlers.
+The area around the town Naivasha, on the shore of Lake Naivasha, 92.8 km (57.7 mi) north west of Nairobi, was one of the first to be settled in Kenya by Europeans and was one of the main hunting grounds of the 'set'.
+The colonial town of Nyeri, to the east of the Aberdare Range, was the main town of Happy Valley settlers.

-In the mid-2000s, descendants of the Happy Valley set appeared again in the news, thanks to the legal troubles of Tom Cholmondeley, the great-grandson of Lord Delamere.
+During the mid-2000s, descendants of the Happy Valley set faced publicity due to the legal troubles of Tom Cholmondeley, the great-grandson of Lord Delamere.

-Some of the notable members of the Happy Valley set were: the 3rd Baron Delamere and his son and heir the 4th Baron Delamere; Denys Finch Hatton, his lover Baroness Karen von Blixen; Bror von Blixen-Finecke; Sir Jock Delves Broughton and wife Diana Delves Broughton; the 22nd Earl of Erroll; Lady Idina Sackville; Alice, Countess de Janze (cousin of J. Ogden Armour) and her husband Count Frederic de Janzé.
+Some of the notable members of the Happy Valley set were: Hugh Cholmondeley, 3rd Baron Delamere and his son and heir Thomas Cholmondeley, 4th Baron Delamere; Denys Finch Hatton, his lover Karen Blixen; Bror von Blixen-Finecke; Sir Jock Delves Broughton and wife Diana Delves Broughton; Josslyn Hay, 22nd Earl of Erroll; Lady Idina Sackville; Alice de Janzé (cousin of J. Ogden Armour) and her husband Count Frederic de Janzé.

 History

 According to Ulf Aschan, "Witty, attractive, well-bred, and well read, Happy Valleyites were relentless in their pursuit to be amused, more often attaining this through drink, drugs, and sex."

-The height of the Happy Valley set's influence was in the late 1920s.
-The recession sparked by the 1929 Wall Street stock market crash greatly decreased the number of new arrivals to the Colony of Kenya and the influx of capital.
-Nevertheless, by 1939 Kenya had a white community of 21,000 people.
+The Happy Valley set's main period of fame was during the late 1920s.
+The recession caused by the 1929 stock market crisis greatly decreased the number of new arrivals to the Colony of Kenya and the influx of capital.
+Nevertheless, by 1939 Kenya had a European community of 21,000 people.

 Location

-The area around Naivasha was one of the first to be settled by white people and one of the hunting grounds of the hedonistic Happy Valley set.
+The area around the town Naivasha was one of the first to be settled by Europeans and one of the hunting grounds of the hedonistic Happy Valley set.
 The area also includes Thomson's Falls.
-Geoffrey Buxton, the first colonial farmer in the area, had moved up from the arid Rift Valley with its meagre rivers and a relentless dusty wind that gave Gilgil its name.
-And so, after finding his ideal farming country, he called this new haven 'Happy Valley'.
+Geoffrey Buxton, the first colonial farmer in the area, had relocated up from the arid Rift Valley with its meagre rivers and a relentless dusty wind that gave Gilgil its name.
+And so, after finding his ideal farming country, he named this new haven 'Happy Valley'.
 Some members of the Happy Valley set lived in Gilgil, Kenya, just north of Lake Elementaita.

-The colonial town of Nyeri in Central Province, to the east of the Aberdare Range, was the centre of Happy Valley settlers.
-The town had the atmosphere of a sleepy English village, an impression fostered by the cool air and morning mists.
-Outside Nyeri is the Outspan Hotel, a colonial landmark which became a place of pilgrimage for the world's Scouts.
-A small cottage on the hotel grounds was the final home of Lord Baden-Powell and his wife, founders of the Scouting movement, and he is buried outside Nyeri.
+The town Nyeri in Central Province, to the east of the Aberdare Range, was another town in the vicinity of Happy Valley.
+The town had cool air and morning mists.
+Outside Nyeri is the Outspan Hotel, which was the final home of Lord Baden-Powell and his wife, founders of Boy and Girl Scouting, and he is buried outside Nyeri.
 The cottage has a small museum dedicated to Baden-Powell's life and memory.